 "I do believe the Bible is the word of God," says Seger, "but it's not what I put my faith in.
 I look at a lot of verses in their historical context and the Matthew verses that talk about divorce were radical for Jesus to say in that day and age. "

 Laura Harris, a Christian and twice divorced, explains, "The Christian counselor that I went to prior to filing for divorce said it best, 'God doesn't like divorce but sometimes it's the right thing to do.'
 I sat in his parking lot praying for 30 minutes before I went in to see him.
 I prayed that God would allow this counselor to give me peace if divorce was the right thing to do.
-I left knowing that divorce was not optional and I only needed to be convinced myself that I had done everything in my power and God would still love me."
+I left knowing that divorce was an option and I only needed to be convinced myself that I had done everything in my power and God would still love me."

 And while some Christians divorce for reasons that pertain to abuse and safety, many concur with that sentiment.
 Says Seger, "Why would God create me to be this person, with thoughts, talents and ambitions and then tell me that they all had to be sacrificed and compromised by this person that I was married to?"

-Harris recalls her experience: "In the church of over 200 people I felt very supported by all but two people.
-I had the wife of a church leader call me and grill me for 15 minutes regarding my reasons for filing for divorce.
+Harris recalls her experience: "In a church of over 200 people I felt very supported by all but two people.
+The wife of a church leader called me and grilled me for 15 minutes regarding my reasons for filing for divorce.
 I barely knew this person and certainly didn't feel the need to justify my situation to her (although I did offer an explanation to the church leaders).
-By the time I got off the phone she had me crying hysterically and feeling very judged."
+By the time I got off the phone, I was crying hysterically and felt very judged."

 In 1999, singer Amy Grant divorced her husband of 16 years.
 After their split, many Christians stopped listening to her music and questioned her faith.
 Some Christian radio stations stopped playing her music and a few Christian bookstores refused to sell her CDs.
 In a 2000 interview with CCM magazine, Grant stated, "Go look in a mirror and everything that's black and ugly about you, it's the same about me.
 That's what Jesus died for."

 Today, as she looks back on that period of her life, Grant has come to terms with her religion and divorce.
-In a 2003, interview with ChristianMusicToday.com, Grant states, "Whenever I thought I was being dealt with unjustly, I would think, Some day, this is all going to play out in heaven, and everybody will see the full picture, and it won't even matter.
+In a 2003, interview with ChristianMusicToday.com, Grant states, "Whenever I thought I was being dealt with unjustly, I would think, Some day, this is all going to play out in Heaven and everybody will see the full picture, and it won't even matter.
 That was always my thought process, just doing the things I felt I needed to do, and letting other people do what they felt they needed to do."

-In a recent editorial in the Forth Worth Star Telegram, Christina Wicker author of The Fall of the Evangelical Nation: The Surprising Crisis Inside the Church, points to this rift in the church as a sign of religious growing pains.
-She writes, What's clear is that people in the pews are taking back their faith, wresting it from leaders who helped sell the idea that only the most fundamentalist brands of Christian belief could succeed and that their words alone represented that belief."
+In a recent editorial in the Fort Worth Star Telegram, Christina Wicker author of The Fall of the Evangelical Nation: The Surprising Crisis Inside the Church, points to this rift in the church as a sign of religious growing pains.
+She writes, "What's clear is that people in the pews are taking back their faith, wresting it from leaders who helped sell the idea that only the most fundamentalist brands of Christian belief could succeed and that their words alone represented that belief."